Afhrodite/Digital-Home-Library/README.md

 ## Project Files Overview

 * `main.py` - The main program, which runs the Digital Home Library.
-* `images/` - Contains both the images for the GUI and images for the README.
+* `images/` - Contains both the images for the GUI, README, and the demo video.
 * `library.db` - SQLite database which stores books; it is generated on the first run.
+* `requirements.txt` - A file listing the dependencies required to run the application.
 * `README.md` - Project documentation.
+* `LICENSE` - The license file for the project (CC BY-ND 4.0).

 ## Database Design